bonuz-market/.github/profile/README.md

 We at Bonuz ❤️ to build and share tech!

-Our software and other resurces are open sourced occasionally.
+Our software and other resources are open sourced occasionally.

 For a better overview of our projects see the following list.\
 Some links lead to GitHub 404 pages if the selected project is closed source.